plblum/jivs/planning/ModelRules Design Overview.md

 The overall system may produce either or both of these error outputs:

 * IssuesFound
-* BusinessLogicErrors
+* ExternalIssuesFound

 Important distinction:

 * IssuesFound come from Jivs validators.
-* BusinessLogicErrors come from outside the normal Jivs validator pipeline.
+* ExternalIssuesFound come from outside the normal Jivs validator pipeline.

 A server response may legitimately contain:

 * Only IssuesFound
-* Only BusinessLogicErrors
+* Only ExternalIssuesFound
-* Both IssuesFound and BusinessLogicErrors
+* Both IssuesFound and ExternalIssuesFound
 * Success with no errors

 On the client, returned errors may be pushed back into `ValidationManager` so components can update their validation state accordingly.